gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    enabled as it enables downgrade to weaker algorithms and versions of DTLS.

-   A SCTP client that receives an INIT-ACK that is not compliant according to this specification may in certain cases potentially perform a fallback to RFC 6083 behavior.
+   An SCTP endpoint that receives an INIT chunk or an INIT-ACK chunk that does not contain the SCTP-Adaptation-Indication parameter with the  DTLS/SCTP adaptation layer codepoint, see {{sec-IANA-ACP}}, may in certain cases potentially perform a fallback to RFC 6083 behavior.
-   This is the case is when the SCTP client receives an INIT-ACK doesn't contain the SCTP-Adaptation-Indication parameter with the DTLS/SCTP adaptation layer codepoint, see {{sec-IANA-ACP}}, but do include the SCTP-AUTH parameters on a server that are expected to provide services using DTLS.
-   In this cases the client could attempt DTLS per RFC 6083 as fallback.
    However, the fallback attempt should only be performed if policy says that is acceptable.